kleinfreund/vue-accessible-color-picker/README.md

 ## Usage

-In a Vue single file component, import the `ColorPicker` component.
+In a Vue single file component, import the `ColorPicker` component and its styles (if you want to use them).

-When using [Vue’s composition API](https://vuejs.org/guide/extras/composition-api-faq.html), you can directly use the component in the file’s `template` section once you imported it.
-Also import the styles if you want to make use of them.
+When using [Vue’s composition API](https://vuejs.org/guide/extras/composition-api-faq.html), you can directly use the component in the file’s `template` section once you import it.

 ```vue
 <template>